Store and share images in an Azure Compute Gallery

 - Can I move the Azure Compute Gallery resource to a different subscription after it has been created?

-- Can I replicate my image versions across clouds such as Azure China 21Vianet, Azure Germany, or Azure Government Cloud?
+- Can I replicate my image versions across clouds such as Microsoft Azure operated by 21Vianet, Azure Germany, or Azure Government Cloud?

 - Can I replicate my image versions across subscriptions?

-- Can I share image versions across Azure AD tenants?
+- Can I share image versions across Microsoft Entra tenants?

 - How long does it take to replicate image versions across the target regions?